 This page is designed to give you as leaders (old and new) information about Gilweroo that will make you and your scouts weekend more enjoyable.

-The people who are involved in organising Gilweroo are a small and dedicated team led by our Camp Chief Bryan Crow.
+The people who are involved in organising Gilweroo are a small and dedicated team led by our Camp Chief, Bryan Crow.
 On the weekend we can be identified by the unique shirts we wear and are happy to answer any of your questions.
-Alternatively if you would like to become more involved in the organising of Gilweroo please come along to one of our regular meetings throughout the year.
+Alternatively if you would like to become more involved in the organising of Gilweroo please come along to one of our regular meetings throughout the year, they're even available via Zoom.
 Or if you have a free weekend we hold at least one working bee at the park prior to Gilweroo.

 Gilweroo is a Scouts Victoria Child Safe Event